jchai002/choir-justice-supplies/fr/en/basic-calling.markdown

 ## Dialing out

-You can make an external call by picking up your phone and dialing the outbound number as you normally would (0X XX XX XX XX).
-You do not need to dial "9" or any other special code to make an external phone call.
+You can make an external call by picking up your phone and dialing the outbound number as you normally would:

+* 0X XX XX XX XX for domestic calls
+* XX or XXX for emergency numbers
+* 00 XX ...
+XX for international calls

+You do not need to dial "0" or any other special code to make an external phone call.

 Calls to landlines and mobile phones in France are included in your regular plan.
 You can also make unlimited calls to landlines in the following countries: